wp-cli/handbook/_posts/2016-04-14-restful-wp-cli-update-3.md

 ### Use `--debug` and `--debug=rest` to profile your REST endpoints

 REST APIs are all about speed.
-Milliseconds do matter, and every one you manage to shave off will have a real world impact on the user experience.
+Milliseconds matter, and every one you manage to shave off will have a real world impact on user experience.

-To make it much, much easier to understand how many queries your endpoint is performing, and how long they take, I've added some lightweight profiling to wp-rest-cli.
+To make it *much*, much easier to understand how many queries your endpoint is performing, and how long they take, I've added some lightweight profiling to RESTful WP-CLI.

 Use `--debug` to get a summary of your queries for any command.